Skip to content

 Project Otter Logo-Albert

-Project Focus: Representation in engineering fields.
+Project Focus: Representation in Engineering Fields

 Target Audience and Location: Low-income African American high school students in the Dallas Independent School District in Dallas, Texas.